Ceasar/Encyclopedia/src/adler_1966.rst

     is due to the fact that the human mind, which writes or reads them, is rooted in the senses and imagination and moves or is moved by emotion and sentiment.

+.. _science:

+Science
+    Science treat of matters that can happen at any time or place.

+    Scientists seek laws or generalizations.

+    Scientists seek to find out how things happen for the most part or in ever case.

+    The rules of extrinsic reading are more complicated in the case of scientific books.
+You may actually have have to witness an experiment unless you can use your imagination to construct something as you have never observed.

+.. _theoretical:
+.. _theoretical book:
+.. _theoretical books:

+Theoretical Book
+    A book concerned with `knowledge`, `pure science`, or `knowing that`.

 ..
 123
 .. _understanding: